IanWhalen/mongodb-tools.com/_tools/Mongo-Management-Studio.md

 purpose: GUI

 # Short description of tool
-description: A CRUD interface to MongoDB with a focus on ease of use and a pretty UI.
+description: A CRUD interface to MongoDB with a focus on ease of use and a pretty UI, including support for SSH and SSL.

 # image should be added to the img/ directory, ideally 370x200px
 img: mongo-management-studio.png

 # Release Info
-latest_release_version: 1.6.0
+latest_release_version: 1.9.4
-latest_release_date: 2015-03-19
+latest_release_date: 2016-03-17

 # Github Info
 github_user: